aaugustin/django-sesame/README.rst

 changed since they were generated.
 Since logging in changes the last login date, this creates one-time tokens.

+If you don't want tokens to be invalidated by password changes, set the ``SESAME_INVALIDATE_ON_PASSWORD_CHANGE`` setting to ``False``. **This is strongly discouraged because there is no way to invalidate tokens.** You should set a ``SESAME_MAX_AGE`` to a short value to minimize risks.
+This option may be useful for generating tokens during a signup process, when you don't know if the token will be used before or after initializing the password.

 How to
 ======